Test Anxiety Tips

 During a Test

-1) Combat negative thinking
+1) Combat Negative Thinking

 • Negative self-talk (cognitive anxiety) is defined as the negative statements you tell yourself before and during tests.
 Negative self-talk causes students to lose confidence and to give up on tests.
 Students need to change their negative self-talk to positive self-talk.